RAY5D/RAY5D/README.md

-Hi, I’m @RAY5D!

-I mostly work on hardware, embedded system programming, and PCB design.
+Hello and welcome!
+I work on hardware, embedded system programming, and PCB design.

-Email: RAY5DHao@outlook.com

 <!---
 RAY5D/RAY5D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.